ForwarD-NerN/CosmicReach-Example-Mod/README.md

 ## How to use

 1. Load the Gradle project in IntelIJ
-2. Download the latest version of [Cosmic Reach](https://finalforeach.itch.io/cosmic-reach) jar
+2. Download the latest version of [Cosmic Reach](https://finalforeach.itch.io/cosmic-reach)
-3. Extract the Cosmic-Reach.X.X.X.jar into the **runs** folder.
+3. Extract the Cosmic-Reach.X.X.X.jar from the downloaded archive into the **runs** folder.
 4. Run fabric:setupEnvironment gradle task
 5. Reload the Gradle project.
-6. Run "Run Client" application task in IntelIJ.
+6. Run the "Run Client" application task in IntelIJ.
 It should launch the game.

 ## How to setup sources